andreyc0d3r/wp-swiper/README.txt

 == Changelog ==
+= 1.4.0-beta.1 =
+* NEW: Drag and drop photos to create slides automatically
+* NEW: Enhanced autoplay controls with additional options
+* NEW: Customizable navigation colors for arrows and buttons
+* NEW: Add overlays to slides with color and opacity controls
+* IMPROVEMENT: Better user experience for slide creation workflow
+* BETA: This is a beta release - please test and provide feedback

 = 1.3.10 =
 * Performance boost: Removed the high-frequency setTranslate event (keep only the essential ones).
 Related to autoSlideWidth